MayChant/pre404/README.md

 	- When the player goes thru it, the player cannot go thru it again
 	- Assigned to: Ryan
 - Enemy
+	- Move up-down, or
+	- Move left-right
+	- Assigned to James and Maven
 - Note 字條
+	- Assigned to James and Maven

 ## Elements (Extra, to be finished later)
 - Conveyor Belt 傳送帶